Cars

 KIA’S Picanto is currently celebrating 20 years in the UK market, and with the latest version of the Korean marque’s cute little city car having just scooped City/Small Car of The Year at the News UK Motor Awards, there could be no better time for Drive to try one out for ourselves.

-Conveniently, I recently got to spend a little quality time with a Kia Picanto GT-Line, a mid-range variant of this diminutive hatchback which combines appealingly sporty styling with a three-cylinder 1.0-litre petrol engine under its tiny little bonnet rated at a throbbing 62hp with 68.6 lb-ft of torque.
+Conveniently, I recently got to spend a little quality time with a Kia Picanto GT-Line, a mid-range variant of this diminutive hatchback.
+It combines appealingly sporty styling with a three-cylinder 1.0-litre petrol engine under its tiny little bonnet that’s rated at a throbbing 62hp and 68.6 lb-ft of torque.

 2024 marked the 20th anniversary of Kia's Picanto going on sale in the UK, and this year saw the launch of its facelifted third generation